charliecalvert/CloudNotes/Assignments/React/ReactProps.md

 });
 ```

-**HINT**: _When writing your tests, don't forget that App now has an attribute/parameter passed to it._
+**HINT**: _When writing your tests, don't forget that App now has an attribute/parameter passed to it as props.
+So you will need to tweak the code to have it do more or less what it does on **client/src/index.js**.
+I'm being intentionally vague, as I want you to figure our the rest yourself._

 ## Logger Console {#control-console}